 Alireza, A et al. (2024).
-The position of Examining the United States and European Union's Approaches to the State-Building Process in Afghanistan After 2001
+Examining the United States and European Union's Approaches to the State-Building Process in Afghanistan After 2001 .

-.
 Kdz Uni Int J Islam Stud and Soc Sci 2024;1:18-35

 This is an open access article under the Higher Education license